-Do we really need more sleep than men?
+Do we really need to sleep more than men?

-Sleep is an essential function for the human body.
+Sleeping is an essential function of the human body.
 But it's not always easy to get enough quality sleep.
-Whether it's because we're stressed or because we don't maintain a good sleep preparation routine (more on this in a bit), it's common to wake up and feel like we needed another night's sleep to be really awake, right?
-And for women, the need and difficulty to get a good night's sleep can be even greater.
+Whether it's because we're stressed or because we don't maintain a good sleep preparation routine (more on this in a moment), it's common to wake up and feel like we need another night's sleep to really be awake, right?
+And, in the case of women, the need and difficulty of getting a good night's sleep may be even greater.

 What happens when we sleep?

-Sleep is essential for our brain and physique to recover, allowing us to be fit for the next day (and in the long run too).
-When we don't get enough sleep, we compromise concentration, mood, energy levels and thinking.
-Plus, we consistently sleep poorly and/or too little:
+Sleeping is essential for our brain and physique to recover, allowing us to be fit for the next day (and in the long term too).
+When we don't get enough sleep, we compromise concentration, mood, energy levels and reasoning.
+And also, sleeping poorly and/or little, consistently:

 • increases the risk of cardiovascular disease, cancer and diabetes;

-• increases insulin resistance and can make it harder to lose weight (or even contribute to weight gain);
+• increases insulin resistance and can make weight loss difficult (or even contribute to weight gain);

 • contributes to a higher prevalence of depression, anxiety and even dementia;